-project -(i) The particularly through the workshops - contributed to enhance the capacity of beneficiaries (government officials, policy-makers, trade and environment negotiators, private academia. nonsector. governmental organizations) to effectively plan and develop measures to improve productive and export capacity in over nine countries.
-The project clearly increase knowledge, contributed to awareness and understanding individual level to (i) identify and select sectors for national production and export of green/sustainable products, (ii) assess the policy, regulatory and institutional requirements for supporting the development of selected products prepare adopt and (iii) and recommendations and action plans for building productive and export capacity.
+13. The project - particularly through the workshops - contributed to enhance the capacity of beneficiaries (government officials, policymakers, trade and environment negotiators, private sector, academia, non-governmental organizations) to effectively plan and develop measures to improve productive and export capacity in over nine countries.
+The project clearly contributed to increase knowledge, awareness and understanding at individual level to (i) identify and select sectors for national production and export of green/sustainable products, (ii) assess the policy, regulatory and institutional requirements for supporting the development of selected products and (iii) prepare and adopt recommendations and action plans for building productive and export capacity.
 Most beneficiaries highlighted that the workshops and the publications provided crucial information that could be used in their daily work.